 On the face, the rash often appears across the nose and cheeks.
 Medical professionals refer to this as a butterfly rash.
 It can present differently on black skin.

 A lupus rash is often sensitive to the sun, so taking protective steps, such as applying sunscreen, is important.

-A person will likely be able to return to regular activities after giving the blood sample.
+A person will likely be able to return to their regular activities after giving the blood sample.

 Getting ready for the ANA blood test

-Several medicines can affect ANA levels.
-The healthcare provider should be aware of any current medications before taking the sample.
+Several medications can affect ANA levels.
+It is important to make the healthcare professional aware of any current medications before they take the sample.

 The steps that follow a positive result depend on the person’s overall health.
 Their symptoms will help determine the cause of the ANA levels.

-If the result accompanies a set of symptoms and a medical history that confirm a lupus diagnosis, the doctor will advise the individual about how to manage the condition.
-There is currently no cure for lupus.
+If the result accompanies a set of symptoms and a medical history that confirm an autoimmune disorder diagnosis, the doctor will advise the individual about how to manage the condition.

-If the ANA test confirms a diagnosis of lupus, drug treatments may include painkillers called nonsteroidal anti-inflammatory drugs.
+If the ANA test confirms a diagnosis of lupus, drug treatments may include pain relievers called nonsteroidal anti-inflammatory drugs.
 Examples of these include ibuprofen and naproxen.